freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-balance-sheet/step-032.md

 # --description--

 Now you need to align the text content of your sheet so that it appears in columns.
-Start with a `.row` selector to target all of your elements which have the balance values in them.
+Start with a `.row` selector to target all of your elements that have the balance values in them.
 Give this selector a `display` property set to `flex`, and a `justify-content` property set to `flex-end`.

 # --hints--